 Note that satellite internet speeds are not high when compared to options such as fiber-optic or cable.
-High-speed satellite internet, offered through Viasat, is 30 Mbps.
+High-speed satellite internet, offered through Viasat, goes up to 100 Mbps.
 By comparison, HughesNet offers 25 Mbps service.
 Satellite speeds tend to be faster than those of traditional DSL, which hover around 15 Mbps.
-But some wired connections can reach internet speeds of 500 Mbps (cable) and 1 Gbps (fiber).
+But wired connections can reach internet speeds of 1,000 Mbps (cable) and 5,000 Mbps (fiber).

 Satellite internet near me

-There are only two satellite internet providers in the United States: HughesNet and Viasat.
-Both are widely available throughout the country, even if you live in a rural region with few other internet options.
+There are only three satellite internet providers in the United States: HughesNet, Viasat, and Starlink.
+HughesNet and Viasat are available almost everywhere throughout the country, while Starlink is still expanding its service.

 A deeper look at HughesNet satellite internet

 A drawback to HughesNet is its cost.
-If you only need a small amount of data each month, the 10 GB base plan is a great deal.
+If you only need a small amount of data each month, the 15 GB base plan is a decent deal.
 But for those who need more data, the 50 GB plan costs well over $100/mo.
 Another potential problem for those who like flexibility is the 24-month contract requirement.